What is Shadow IT? [Three Steps to Take in 2023]

 That’s true.
 For a problem as widespread and ingrained as unaddressed Shadow IT, eventually, we need a tool tailor-made for this problem.

-If that sounds familiar, then in 2022, evaluate a SaaS Management Platform.
+If that sounds familiar, then this year, evaluate a SaaS Management Platform.

 In a recent survey, we found that 75% of IT professionals without SaaS Management intended to evaluate or adopt a SaaS Management tool in the near future.
 The simple reason?
 Cloud Applications are too numerous to handle manually.